vishnur-dev/c-learning-basics/learning-notes.md

 # C Learning Notes

-This file tracks my daily learning and progress in C programming.
+This file tracks my learning and progress in C programming.

 ---